cdzombak/feedbin-auto-archiver/README.md

 ### Docker Usage

 Invoke the script with `docker run`.
-To use a config file, you will need to mount it into the container.
+To use a rules file, you will need to mount it into the container.

 ```shell
 docker run --rm --env-file .env \